qjchen1972/remote-face-recognition/README.md

 *  Fast and small network, the network of face recognitio is only 15228kb and the network of modifying face resolution is 757kb

+Here are some test results.
+The video is in [img](https://github.com/qjchen1972/remote_recognition/tree/master/img).